kite-org/kite/docs/plugins/api/plugin-config.md

 # Plugin Configuration

-Use `definePlugin()` in `plugin.config.tsx` to declare routes, menus, resource extensions, themes, a settings page, and translation dictionaries.
+Use `definePlugin()` in `plugin.config.tsx` to configure routes, menus, resource extensions, themes, a settings page, and internationalization.

 All configuration fields are optional. `routes`, `menus`, `resources`, and `themes` default to empty arrays.